binsarjr/paramspider/README.md

 - Multi-domain support
 - Output results to a specified directory
 - Lightweight and easy to use
-- Flexible execution: via `bun link` or manual usage with `index.ts`
+- Flexible execution: via `bun link` or manual usage with `paramspider.ts`

 ---